CindyTeo/Indonesia-COVID-19-Model/README.md

 Research result shows that the majority of weather factors are negatively correlated with daily confirmed cases, whereas most of the community mobility variables are positively correlated.
 There are 5 clusters formed based on weather factors, with 2 clusters containing only one province each.
 Daily cases of 31 provinces are better modeled without the clustering method and 3 others are better modeled with the clustering method applied.

-As an example, only 1 province (DKI Jakarta) would be uploaded in these files.
+As an example, only 1 province (DKI Jakarta) models would be uploaded in these files.